STUDIES PROGRAM IN CONTEMPORARY EUROPE (SPICE)

 If you are from a cooperating college, you pay the deposit directly to Dordt College, and the balance due for the program is paid through your home school.

 Dordt students are eligible for additional cross-cultural program scholarships and should contact Joanna Van Velzen in the financial aid office for details.

 If you come from another institution, please contact your financial aid officer for available funding.

 - Course-related day trips throughout the Netherlands (included in fees)

-- Study trip to another country in Europe (included in fees)
+- Study trip to Rome, Italy (included in fees)

 - Opportunities to travel at your own expense: one week during February break, over the long Easter weekend, and a week break at the end of April/early May.